damianhakert/damianhakert.github.io/source/handbook/incentives/index.html.md

 ### Work Remotely Travel Grant

 GitLab is a [remote-first company](http://zachholman.com/posts/remote-first/) with GitLabbers all over the world (see the map on our [Team page](https://about.gitlab.com/team/) ).
-If you want to visit a colleague in another part of the world, or promote GitLab at events in another country, then present your travel plan to your manager or the CEO, and you can receive *up to* $2,000 in support for your plan!
+If you want to [visit colleagues](https://about.gitlab.com/handbook/spending-company-money/) while exploring the world, or promote GitLab at events in another country, then present your travel plan to your manager or the CEO, and you can receive *up to* $2,000 in support for your plan!

 As an example, the first grant was handed to a team member who will be traveling to 6 GitLabbers in different countries during 6 months, and this team member will receive the maximum grant of $2,000.